-This one may sound scary, but it will do you a world of good in the long run.
 Some people worry about the "what ifs" like "what if I get cancer someday?"
-While it is good to be concerned about potential health problems, to a certain extent because being concerned reminds you to take preventative action, you shouldn't let the fear of the unknown rule your life.
-The bottom line is you could spend all day, every day worrying that you're going to get cancer.
+While some concern regarding potential health problems may be beneficial since it reminds you to take preventative action, you might want to avoid letting the fear of the unknown rule your life.
+You could spend all day, every day worrying that you're going to get cancer.
 And then you may get cancer, or you may not.
-You're not going to prevent getting it simply by worrying about it (or else everyone would do this).
-And, you're not going to get cancer if you don't actively worry about it.
+It could be helpful to consider that worrying about it will not prevent something from happening.

-When treating those struggling with agoraphobia, psychiatrists often engage in cognitive behavioral therapy to help them overcome their fear.
-What this means is that they will encourage them to do what makes them uncomfortable, and often.
-In the case of agoraphobia, this means that patients are instructed to leave their homes and go to those parties, dinners, or other events that they avoid simply because they're afraid they'll feel uncomfortable.
+When treating those struggling with agoraphobia, psychiatrists often engage in exposure therapy to help them overcome their fear.
+This means they will encourage them to frequently do what makes them uncomfortable.
+In the case of agoraphobia, patients are instructed to leave their homes and go to those parties, dinners, or other events that they avoid simply because they're worried they'll feel uncomfortable.

-Another helpful tip: keep a "worry journal" by your bed.
-The late actress Carrie Fisher once said in one of her books that she wrote in her journal every day because she felt better knowing that her thoughts were written down and were out of her head.
-A worry journal is a great way to accomplish this because you can write down all of the things that are worrying you before your head hits the pillow.
-That way, you won't feel like you have to focus on them to remember them because they are permanently etched in your journal.
+Another potentially helpful tip: keep a "worry journal" by your bed.
+You may feel better knowing that your thoughts are written down and out of your head.
+A worry journal can help you accomplish this because you can write down all your worries before your head hits the pillow.
+Ideally, you won't feel like you have to focus on your thoughts to remember them because they are permanently etched in your journal.

 Make Yourself Laugh

-Have you ever had a really crappy day and then someone made you laugh and it felt like a wave of relief came over you?
-Like all you truly needed in the world, at that moment, was a good laugh?
+Have you ever had a stressful day, and then someone made you laugh, and it felt like a wave of relief came over you?
+Perhaps all you needed in the world at that moment was a good laugh.
 Laughter can do wonders for the body and mind.
-An article in Psychology Today discusses that while children laugh about 300 times a day, adults laugh only 20.
-No wonder adults always look so miserable by default!
+Allowing yourself to laugh can help you let go of stressful thoughts and be present in the current moment.

-Keep a mental, or even a physical, list of the things that you know are always good for a laugh and break them out on those especially stressful days.
-Maybe it's a Richard Pryor stand-up special.
-Maybe it's a particular subreddit (just the comments alone are good enough for a laugh on most days).
-Maybe it's a particular movie or YouTube video.
-Whatever it is, pull out that bad boy when you feel like you just can't take anymore and you need to clear your head.
+Consider keeping a mental, or even a physical, list of the things you know are always good for a laugh and break them out on those especially stressful days.
+Maybe it's a stand-up special from one of your favorite comedians.
+Perhaps it's a particular subreddit, movie, or YouTube video.
+Whatever it is, you may want to have it on hand whenever you feel like you need to clear your head.

 Don't Ignore The Need To Have A Good Cry

-"I have had 1 phone session with Joni and she was very involved and helped me come up with different coping strategies and ways to manage my stress and worry.
+"I have had one phone session with Joni, and she was very involved and helped me come up with different coping strategies and ways to manage my stress and worry.
 She is very prompt with her written replies as well!"

 Stress, worry, and anxiety can be a part of normal life, but they shouldn't be controlling it.
-If you struggle with worry, these tips can help you experience relief.
+If you struggle with worry, these tips can help you begin to challenge your thought patterns.
 A fulfilling life where excessive worrying doesn't hold you back is within reach— all you need are the right tools.
 Take the first step today.